noahjahn/docker-workshop/docs/nodejs.md

 docker run --rm -it node:lts whoami # root, though there is a node user we can use
 ```

-Node and Npm are both installed and accessible and the versions meet Express's requirements.
+Node and npm are both installed and accessible and the versions meet Express's requirements.
 There is a node user that we can use to execute commands in the container.

 ## Install Express